desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/README.md

 ### Getting Help

 - Review the course videos for conceptual understanding
-- Check the lab-specific README for detailed instructions
+- Check the module-specific README for detailed instructions
 - Open an issue in this repository for technical problems

 ## Contributing